microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/concepts.rst

         A file ID must:

         * Represent a single Office document.
-        * Be a URL-safe string because IDs are passed in URLs, principally via the WOPIsrc parameter.
+        * Be a URL-safe string because IDs are passed in URLs, principally via the :term:`WOPISrc` parameter.
         * Remain the same when the file is moved, renamed, or edited.
         * In the case of shared documents, the ID for a given file must be the same for every user that accesses the file.

-        See :ref:`Action URLs` for more information about how the file ID should be passed to Office Online.
+        Note that the file ID is not provided to Office Online directly.
+Rather, it is passed as part of the :term:`WOPISrc` value.
+See :ref:`Action URLs` and :ref:`WOPISrc` for more information about how the file ID should be passed to Office Online.

     Access token
         An access token is a string used by the host to determine the identity and permissions of the issuer of a